SGopinath89/IT2342024Cut2Fit/README.md

 Unique features:

-  Image to Text Generator (Building Ongoing), User Login, SignUp, Profile, Blogging, Library for Fahion Collection, Feedback and Connect
+  Image to Text Generator (Building Ongoing), User Login, SignUp, Profile, Blogging, Library for Fahion Collection, Feedback and Connect, Shop

   #Look forward for more improvements, additional features and No bugs!